fabionardelli/game-of-life/README.md

 # Game of Life

-Terminal version of Conway's Game of Life implemented in Python with curses library
+Conway's Game of Life implemented in Python 3 with curses library.
+Type `python -m life` to run.